paul-bennett/juggle/src/main/resources/README.md

 ## Sorting the results

 Juggle can sort its output in a number of ways.
 Specify sort criteria using `-s`.
-The first criteria sorts the results, with ties resolved by any subsequent criteria.
+The first criteria sorts the results, with ties resolved by subsequent criteria.

 | Option         | Description                                                             |
 |----------------|-------------------------------------------------------------------------|